 One of the most popular ideas was the shared, open publishing platform.
 This is a technical solution aimed at reducing the barriers for universities and libraries that wish to develop their own publishing presence on campus.
 The idea articulates the growing interest and development of university presses in the UK.
 While significant work needs to be undertaken in understanding better the requirements and implications of this idea, it is clear that it surfaces a renewed desire on behalf of universities and libraries to both play a greater role in the scholarly communications process and support innovative business models and approaches to the scholarly monograph.

 A very different idea was the development of a knowledgebase (or ‘monobase’ as it was christened) enabling institutional libraries to have data and intelligence on what other libraries currently hold in their collections.
-The primary focus of this idea was to address the challenge of space for universities and their libraries, and the continued presence of low use, legacy book collections in libraries.
-If libraries know what others hold then it would enable the development of a national collections policy, and local decisions could be made about collections in the context of the UK’s research collection as a whole.
+The primary focus of this idea was to address the challenge of space for universities and their libraries, and the continued presence of low-use, legacy book collections in libraries.
+If libraries knew what others hold then they would enable the development of a national collections policy, and local decisions could be made about collections in the context of the UK’s research collection as a whole.
 The knowledgebase would enable the development of new shared services, such as document delivery and digitisation services.
-We might imagine, for example, that it could be the basis for something like a ‘Netflix for books’: Providing instant access to the digital version with the print version following a few days later in the post if required.
+We might imagine, for example, that it could be the basis for something like a ‘Netflix for books’: providing instant access to the digital version with the print version following a few days later in the post, if required.

 As we’ve seen, these ideas are part of a much wider conversation about the future of monographs, both in the UK and internationally.
 Those of us with an interest in the future of the academic book must take advantage of this moment in the sun.
 There are also other developments in publishing that will affect the future of the book – new digital platforms for sharing research findings, and the mid-length publications that fall between a monograph and a journal article are just two examples.
 But findings from the current research projects must be used to understand better the challenges that face publishers, librarians, authors and readers, and how best to solve them.